 We will walk the tours rain or shine.
 Charleston can have very unpredictable weather.
-A raincoat or umbrella are reccomended.
-Tour may be cancelled for severe weather.
+A raincoat or umbrella are recommended.
+Tour may be canceled for severe weather.

 We will see many historic sites on the walking tour including Rainbow Row, Churches, the Old Slave Mart Museum, the Old Exchange, High Battery, the Harbor, Ft Sumter and more...

 The walking tour lasts about 2 hours.
 Private tours typically last about 2 1/2 hours.

 The walking tour is about 1 mile in distance, on uneven sidewalks and alleys.
 Good walking shoes are recommended.